chookmook29/band/README.md

 - Primary target audiences are fans and potential fans
 - User Stories I used as guidelines
   - As a fan, I want to see clips from back catalog or any new material as it becomes available
-  - As a fan, I want to listen to songs from Kraftwerk's back catalog
+  - As a fan, I want to listen to songs from Kraftwerk's back catalogue
   - As a fan, I want to get latest news about the band
   - As a fan, I want to have an access to any new material as it becomes available
   - As a band, we want to showcase our music